Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Actions.md

 For example, the purpose of an input in a game might be to make the player's character move.
 The device control associated with that action might be the left gamepad stick.

-The association between an Action and the device controls which perform that input is a **binding**, and you can set up bindings in the [Input Actions editor](actions-editor.md).
-When you use Actions in your code, you do not need to refer to specific devices because the binding defines which device's controls are used to perform the action.
+To associate an action with one or more device controls, you set up input bindings in the [Input Actions Editor](actions-editor.md).
+Then you can refer to those actions in your code, instead of the specific devices.
+The input bindings define which device's controls are used to perform the action.
+For example this screenshot shows the "Move" action's bindings to the left gamepad stick and the keyboard's arrow keys.

-To use actions in your code, you must use the [Input Actions editor](actions-editor.md) to configure the mapping between the Action and one or more device controls.
-For example in this screenshot, the "Move" action is displayed, showing its bindings the left gamepad stick, and the keyboard's arrow keys.

 ![The Actions panel of the Input Actions Editor in Project Settings](Images/ActionsBinding.png)<br/>
 *The Actions panel of the Input Actions Editor in Project Settings*

-You can then get a reference to this action in your code, and check its value, or attach a callback method to be notified when it is performed.
-See the [Actions Workflow page](using-actions-workflow.md) for a simple example script demonstrating this.
+When you get a reference to an action in your code, you can use it to check its value, or attach a callback method to be notified when it is performed.
+For a simple example script demonstrating this, refer to [Workflow Overview - Actions](using-actions-workflow.md).

 Actions also make it simpler to create a system that lets your players [customize their bindings at runtime](rebind-action-runtime.md), which is a common requirement for games.